 Mustard seeds

 In Indian cooking, brown and black mustard seeds are the two varieties used rather than the yellow mustard seeds that you see in Western cooking.
 They are hotter and more pungent than the yellow variety.
-The seeds are usually tempered when being used in Indian dishes, which involves frying them until they split open.
+The seeds are usually tempered when being used in Indian food, which involves frying them until they split open.
 The oil containing the seeds is then used in the dish.

 Coriander seeds